— Bella Hass Weinberg

 Hierarchical Relationship

-- SN A vocabulary term that means nearly the same thing as a preferred term.
-Variant terms are used in the controlled vocabulary to provide entry terms that lead to preferred terms.
+- to provide entry terms that lead to preferred terms.
 Variant terms may include synonyms, lexical variants, quasi-synonyms and abbreviations.
 Variant terms are sometimes referred to as “entry terms.”
 The collection of all variant terms may be referred to as the “entry vocabulary.”

 UF Alternate Term